Research assistantships, teaching assistantships, and fellowships

-All graduate students must aid the Department by serving as TAs at some time during their UW tenure.
-Master's candidates on the thesis program normally serve for one quarter, and doctoral students serve for three.
-Each TA works closely with one or more faculty members, assisting in grading, handling undergraduate laboratory instruction, quiz sections, etc. The typical TA work load averages 20 hours per week.
+All Ph.D.-track students must serve as a TA at some time during their UW tenure.
+Doctoral students usually serve for 3 quarters but may be required to serve for more.
+Each TA works closely with one or more faculty members, assisting in grading, handling undergraduate laboratory instruction, quiz sections, etc. The typical TA workload averages 20 hours per week.

-Most graduate students, whether single or married, choose to live in privately operated apartments and rental homes in the community surrounding the University.
-The Seattle Times classified section is a good source for rentals in the area.
+Many graduate students, whether single or partnered, choose to live in privately operated apartments and rental homes in the community surrounding the University.

-Bus transportation is both excellent and inexpensive with the University's award winning U-PASS program.
-A U-PASS allows you to ride Metro and Community Transit buses anytime and just about anywhere in King and Snohomish counties.
-Express buses run directly between the University and other parts of the community.
+Bus and light rail transportation are excellent and inexpensive with the University's award-winning U-PASS program.
+A U-PASS allows you to ride Metro and Community Transit anytime and just about anywhere in King and Snohomish counties.
+Express buses and light rail run directly between the University and other parts of the community.
 Special bicycle routes extend for several miles in and around the University.
 An automobile is not necessary, and perhaps not desirable, for comfortable living in Seattle.